Achuvinte Amma

-Achuvinte Amma is a 2005 Indian Malayalam-language drama film directed by Sathyan Anthikad and written by Ranjan Pramod from a story by Rajesh Jayaraman.
+Achuvinte Amma is a 2005 Indian Malayalam-language comedy drama film directed by Sathyan Anthikad and written by Ranjan Pramod from a story by Rajesh Jayaraman.
 It stars Urvashi, Meera Jasmine and Narain.
 The music is composed by Ilaiyaraaja.
 It was also a comeback movie for Urvashi in Malayalam after a gap of six years.
 The film has won several awards, including the National Film Award for Best Supporting Actress (Urvashi), Filmfare Award for Best Film - Malayalam, and Filmfare Award for Best Actress - Malayalam for Meera Jasmine.